Artemexbits/ImageToAscii/README.md

 - ```green pixels``` will convert to coin 'O'
 - ```purple pixels``` i.e. rgb(128, 0 , 255) will convert to exit-portal 'X'
 - ```red pixels``` will convert to enemy tracks 'Z' (single red pixels convert to non moving enemies)
-- choose a smaller image size e.g. 20x50 pixels
+- choose a small image size e.g. 20x50 pixels
 - image file needs to be .jpg format